audio-captioning/dcase-2020-baseline/README.md

 directory mentioned in section [setting up the data](#setting-up-the-data).

 The `dataset` has the directory and file names used when creating and accessing the dataset files.
+The `development` and `evaluation` are the name of the directories that will hold the corresponding (in each case) development and evaluation (respectively) data.
+These names can be overridden in the corresponding entries (for example, in the `dataset/audio_dirs` for the audio directories).

+The `dataset/features_dirs` has the directory names that:

+  * parent directory for the ready-to-use features - `output`
+  * the development features - `development`
+  * the evaluation features - `evaluation`

 The `dataset/audio` has the directory names that:

   * the downloaded audio will be - `downloaded`
   * the dataset files (i.e. the input/output examples) will be - `output`